How Much Mortgage Can You Get For £2,000 Per Month

 £2,000 | 6.00% | 10% | 30 years | £333,600 |

-The above is an estimation as there are many additional factors lenders will take into account, but it should illustrate that if you borrow on a shorter period i.e. 20 years, your borrowing limits will be lower compared to if you borrow over 30 years where your borrowing potential increases considerably, even though your monthly payments of £,2000 stay the same
+The above is an estimation as there are many additional factors lenders will take into account.
+Still, it should illustrate that if you borrow for a shorter period, i.e. 20 years, your borrowing limits will be lower than if you borrow over 30 years, where your borrowing potential increases considerably, even though your monthly payments of £2000 stay the same.

 Mortgage rate

 Your mortgage rate is largely out of your control.
-Mortgage rates are closely linked to the Bank of England base interest rate, so when interest rates are increasing (as they are now), monthly mortgage repayments also increase.
+It is closely linked to the Bank of England’s base interest rate, so monthly repayments increase when interest rates rise.

 Your mortgage rate also depends on other factors: